 Workshops are led by Frank Varney, Assistant Professor at Rocky Mountain College of Art and Design and an accomplished artist and instructor with 30 years of teaching experience.
-Guest instructors are also brought in to teach specialized workshops.
+Other instructors include Patti Hallock and Paul Weinrauch who are brought in to teach specialized workshops.
 The program also includes one-on-one mentoring provided by Samantha Johnston, Executive Director of CPAC.

 IN THE NEWS

 Veterans Capture Images of Colfax, Cajun Food and More as They See Them, Colorado Public Radio, Jan.
 29, 2019

 All Images in This Exhibit Were Photographed by Veterans, 9NEWS Denver (KUSA-TV), Jan.
 10, 2019

 Veterans Express Artistry in Photography Exhibit, CBS Denver, Dec.
 17, 2017